Wintley Phipps

-Wintley Augustus Phipps, Sr. (born January 7, 1955) is a Trinidadian-American singer, songwriter, record producer, and minister, and founder of the U.S. Dream Academy, Songs of Freedom Publishing Company, and Coral Records Recording Company.
+Wintley Augustus Phipps, Sr. (born January 7, 1955) is a Trinidadian-American singer, songwriter, record producer, minister, and founder of the U.S. Dream Academy, Songs of Freedom Publishing Company, and Coral Records Recording Company.
 He features a booming bass-baritone voice, usually singing inspirational gospel music.
 He is an ordained Seventh-day Adventist minister.

 Biography

 Phipps was born in Trinidad and Tobago, but at an early age moved to Montreal, Quebec, Canada.
+He attended Mount Royal High School in Town of Mount Royal.
 He attended Kingsway College in Oshawa, Ontario, Canada, a Seventh-day Adventist academy, and later Oakwood College, a Seventh-day Adventist college (university since 2007) in Huntsville, Alabama, where he received a Bachelor of Arts degree in Theology.
 Phipps would go on to earn a Master of Divinity degree from Andrews University, a Seventh-day Adventist university in Berrien Springs, Michigan.
 Wintley Phipps served as senior pastor to several churches in the Washington, D.C., metropolitan area, including the Capitol Hill and Seabrook Seventh-day Adventist Churches.
 He currently serves as pastor of the Palm Bay Seventh-day Adventist Church in Palm Bay, Florida.
 Wintley is married to Linda Galloway, whom he met at Oakwood.
 They have three sons: Wintley II, Winston Adriel, and Wade Alexander.